-Largest steel grain silo of the world appears in the United States.
+The world’s largest steel grain silo appears in the United States.
 How big is its capacity?

-On October 8, 2020, US Secretary of Agriculture Sonny Perdue and US Senator Chuck Grassley visited an ethanol plant in Mason, Iowa, its name is Golden Grain Energy.
+On October 8, 2020, US Secretary of Agriculture Sonny Perdue & US Senator Chuck Grassley visited an ethanol plant in Mason, Iowa, its name is Golden Grain Energy.

-Perdue announced that the U.S. Department of Agriculture will invest more than $9.3 million to increase sales of ethanol and biodiesel in Iowa.
+Perdue announced that the U.S. Department of Agriculture will invest more than $9.3 million to increase sales of ethanol & biodiesel in Iowa.

 Construction of Golden Grain Energy’s ethanol plant began on September 14.

-It is worth noting that the plant will build the world’s largest steel grain, a single farm silo capacity is up to 80,000 cubic meters, which can hold 2.2 million bushels of corn.
+The plant will build the world’s largest corrugated steel flat bottom silo, a single farm silo capacity is up to 80,000 cubic meters, which can hold 2.2 million bushels of corn.

 Chad Kuhlers, Chief Executive Officer of Golden Grain Energy, said: “This system will increase Golden Grain Energy’s grain storage from approximately 1.275 million bushels to nearly 3.5 million bushels.”

-According to Sukup, after verification with their competitors, no one has ever built such a large free-span metal grain bin, which is the largest grain storage silo in the world.
+According to Sukup, after confirmation with their competitors, no one has ever built such a large free-span grain bin, which is the largest grain storage silo in the world.

-Sukup has built 2 such silos for the ethanol plant Elite Octane, each one can store nearly 2 million bushels of grain.
+Sukup has built 2 sets of such silos for the ethanol plant Elite Octane, each one can store nearly 2 million bushels of grain.

-This new silo bin in Wabaso, Minnesota cost 905,000 pounds of steel and took about 3 weeks to complete the project.
+This new silo bin in Wabaso, Minnesota cost 905,000 pounds of steel & took about 3 weeks to complete the project.

 Due to the limitation of building height, this silo is 114 feet (34.75m) high.